LyubomirT/mass-discord-moderation/README.md

 - `mce` or `masschanneledit`: Change something of all channels in the selected guild to something else.
 - `mcc` or `masschannelcreate`: Create many channels specifying the setup for each of them in the selected guild.
 - `mrc` or `massrolecreate`: Create many roles specifying the setup for each of them in the selected guild.
+- `mmd` or `massmessagedelete`: Delete some messages in the selected channel.
+- `mms` or `massmessagesend`: Send some messages in the selected channel.
 - `cg`: Change the guild where the changes will be applied.
 - `exit`: Close the application.